markdeleon01/uppercaseband-reactjs/README.md

 As a matter of interest and passion for JavaScript and music in general, I created a ReactJS web application for my band UPPERCASE.

+The live site can be found on: https://uppercaseband-reactjs.onrender.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project setup